 Jin Jun Mei marked a rebirth of top quality, whole leaf red tea.
 It's like a circle that is being regenerated, because Lapsang Souchong is actually the very first red tea that was created during the Qing dynasty (1644-1911), near the Wu Yi mountains in the Fujian Province.

-my spring 2011 Big Arbor Dian Hong.
+Our third red was my spring 2011 Big Arbor Dian Hong.
 This is also an innovation aimed at producing a red tea of the same or higher quality than Jin Jun Mei: making red tea with old puerh tree's buds!
 This tea had red berry (blackcurrant) scents and a very powerful, rich and clean taste.

 The highlight of the class came at the end.
 Given Lapsang Souchong's importance in the birth and revival of top quality red tea, it was important to get to taste this remarkable tea with leaves from the original Tongmu village.
 And we did this with the most fitting De Hua porcelain teapot and tea cups!
 This was Heaven and felt like an early Christmas for us tea!

 Loose red teas can be just as enjoyable as Oolongs and puerhs!